totaldebug/atomic-calendar-revive/docs/contribute/bugs.rst

 This section guides you through submitting a bug report for Atomic Calendar Revive.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.
+Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behaviour :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check the below information as you might find out